-How can I cover my mortgage if I pass away or become sick or injured?
+How can I pay for my mortgage if I suddenly pass away, become sick or injured?

-- Life Cover: Provides a lump sum payment to cover outstanding debts and to cover ongoing living expenses of the policy owner’s financial dependents.
-Mortgage is a major component of the sum-insured though it will take into account ALL other outstanding debts and future expenses.
+- Life Cover: Provides a lump sum payment to cover outstanding debts (including a mortgage) and to cover ongoing living expenses of your financial dependents if you pass away or become injured.

 - Mortgage Protection Insurance: Will provide a lump sum death benefit to the policy owners beneficiaries but will also be taken out to provide a replacement income if they are unable to work due to disability.
 This type of cover also provides cover for a specified period for involuntary redundancy.